Marianna Dolińska

 Marianna Dolińska (1891–1928) was a Romani woman from the village of Antoniówka in Radom County, Poland.
 In 1923, after her husband was arrested for burglary and her wagon camp was dispersed, she wandered in the wilderness with her four children, aged six months to seven years.
 Fearing for their starvation, on the night of 11 December, she murdered them, hanging them from a tree.
 She confessed at a police station the following day.
 Dolińska was sent to a psychiatric hospital and died there in 1928.

-Crime scene photographs of the bodies of Dolińska's children came to be known as the "wreath of children" and have been falsely claimed to represent victims of the massacres of Poles in Volhynia and Eastern Galicia by the Ukrainian Insurgent Army in 1943.
+Crime scene photographs of the bodies of Dolińska's children came to be known as the "wreath of children".

 Murder of her children

 A photograph of the murdered children accompanied a 1928 article by Polish psychiatrist Witold Łuniewski.
 It later came to be informally known as the "wreath of children".

 A second photograph of the children was published in 1948 in Wiktor Grzywo-Dąbrowski's A Manual of Forensic Medicine for Students and Doctors.

 In another photograph, lines crossing the image, probably caused by folding of the developed print or scratches on the negative, were wrongly interpreted to be barbed wire securing the children to the tree.

 During the winter of 1923, the inhabitants of Radom County in Poland suffered from poverty and hunger.
 The Polish State Police had begun dispersing the Romani population, who were accused of stealing food and animals from rural farms.
 In early December, Dolińska's husband was arrested for several burglaries and she was left alone with their four hungry children.
 Her wagon camp was dispersed and she had no source of income.

 Unable to receive help from the local Romani and Polish communities, the 32-year-old woman wandered with her children in the freezing swamps between the villages of Antoniówka, Dąbrowa Kozłowska and Siczki.
 Dolińska, who was mentally ill, decided that the only way to protect her children from starvation was to end their lives.
 On 11 December 1923 at around 8 p.m. she killed Zofia (6 months), Antoni (3 years), Bronisława (5 years) and Stefan (7 years) and tied them to a tree.
 The next day she went to the police station in Radom and confessed to the crime.
 Dolińska was placed under arrest following an on-site investigation.
 A police photographer took several photographs of the hanged children.